labsticc-p4s/SecurityFederationModelsValidation/README.md

 ## Overview

+This repository contains the source code and documentation for maintaining security consistency inter-model.
+Focusing on Model-Based Systems Engineering (MBSE), the project addresses the challenges associated with managing model evolution, especially concerning security.
+By leveraging the model federation paradigm, it enables the reification of dependencies between heterogeneous models and equips them with security rules to maintain security consistency across heterogeneous models .
+Through this project, we aim to provide a robust solution for managing model evolution, particularly addressing its impact on security consistency across inter-models.
-This Git repository encompasses OpenFlexo projects essential for federating models and implementing security rules to validate our methodology.
-It contains the required models and metamodels resources to facilitate the seamless execution of the security rule implementation process.
+To validate our Proposal we rely on the Openflexo framework to create correspondences between heterogeneous models and implement the security rules.
+This Git repository contains the required models and metamodels resources to facilitate the seamless execution of the security rule.

 ## Table of Contents